LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 </div>

-The next item on the agenda is Plancherel's theorem which is proven via the following lemma, in which we shall use the notation
+The next item on the agenda is Plancherel's theorem, which is proven via the following lemma, in which we shall use the notation